loot/loot/README.md

 These dependencies are most easily managed using [Bower](http://bower.io/), and are built for distribution using [Vulcanize](https://github.com/Polymer/vulcanize) (v0.7.1+, earlier versions break LOOT's templates).

 To install Bower and Vulcanize, first install [Node](http://nodejs.org/), and run `npm install -g bower vulcanize` from the command line (on Windows, it needs to be the Node command prompt).
-Once they are installed, fetch and build the dependencies by running `bower install ./ && vulcanize --inline -o index.html report.html` from inside this repository's `resources/report` folder (this command doesn't need to be run through Node).
+Once they are installed, fetch and build the dependencies by running `bower install ./ && vulcanize --inline --strip -o index.html report.html` from inside this repository's `resources/report` folder (this command doesn't need to be run through Node).

 ## Packaging Releases